 The following is a listing of deliverables required of all projects for this phase of work.

-System Requirements Document (SRD) - a formal statement of a system’s requirements, including, but not limited to: functional requirements, data requirements, system interface requirements, non-functional or operational requirements, and physical requirements.
+Functional Requirements Document (FRD) – formal statement of a system’s functional requirements, including, but not limited to: functional process requirements, data requirements, system interface requirements, and non-functional or operational requirements.